jalcantarab/crewAI-example-marketer-ui/prompt-sample.md

 # AI Agents Web UI: Project Definition

 ## Objective
-To create a web interface that right now allows users to define domain and description of a product to create a marketing strategy, and we're going to change to just take a post idea and initiate a crew of AI agents using the CrewAI framework.
+To create a web interface that right now allows users to take a post idea and initiate a crew of AI agents using the CrewAI framework.
 The web interface provides real-time feedback on the progress and output of the agents.

 ## Resources and Versions
 1. **CrewAI Framework** (version 0.35.8): For defining and running agents and tasks.